AryanAAB/Chart-Detection/README.md

 ![Scatter Plot Element Detection Result 2](images/ScatterPlotSampleChartElementResult2.png)

+The code for scatter plot element detection can be found in [ScatterPlotElementDetection.ipynb](ScatterPlotElementDetection.ipynb).
+This code uses the PlotQA Dataset for images but custom annotations.
+The training, testing, and validation dataset adapted from PlotQA can be found in this [dataset](https://drive.google.com/drive/folders/1VflyhiSskC1-7se6Mzw3351cwwDndeVs?usp=sharing_).

 ## Biases in the Scatter Plot Element Detection

 One of the issues I noticed while annotating the images was that there were certain biases in the **PlotQA** dataset